Experiential Learning Depot

 Large Group Project:

-• Advisory morning show: have students produce a morning show to broadcast to other advisories or to publish on an advisory website for family and friends to view.
+• Morning show: have students produce a morning show to broadcast to the school, family, and friends to view.

-• Advisory newsletter: have students create a newsletter about the group.
-They will need writers, editors, idea people, advertisers, photographers, etc. Distribute to the school community.
+• Newsletter: have students create a class newsletter for parents.
+They will need writers, editors, idea people, advertisers, photographers, etc.

 • Group theme projects: I have implemented a “Trip Around the World” group project with my advisory in the past.
 Each month we would choose one country to focus on.
 We would talk current events in the country, culture, geography, landscape, take relevant field trips, etc. Each student would choose a topic in relation to the country, complete a mini-project and come back together to share with the group.